History of Crete: Roman, Byzantine, and Arab Crete

-Mithridates VI Eupator, ruler of the Kingdom of Pontus in northern Anatolia, waged war against the Roman Republic in the year 88 BCE in order to halt the advance of Roman hegemony in the Aegean Sea region.
+Mithridates VI Eupator, ruler of the Kingdom of Pontus in northern Anatolia, waged war against the Roman Republic in the year 88 BC in order to halt the advance of Roman hegemony in the Aegean Sea region.
 Mithridates VI sought to dominate Asia Minor and the Black Sea region, waging several hard-fought but ultimately unsuccessful wars (the Mithridatic Wars) to break Roman dominion over Asia and the Hellenic world.
 He has been called the greatest ruler of the Kingdom of Pontus.

-Since 133 BCE western and central Anatolia had been under Roman control, but Hellenistic culture remained predominant.
-On the pretext that Knossos was backing Mithridates VI, Marcus Antonius Creticus attacked Crete in 71 BCE and was repelled.
+Since 133 BC western and central Anatolia had been under Roman control, but Hellenistic culture remained predominant.
+On the pretext that Knossos was backing Mithridates VI, Marcus Antonius Creticus attacked Crete in 71 BC and was repelled.
 Rome sent Quintus Caecilius Metellus with three legions to the island.
-After a ferocious three-year campaign, Crete was conquered by the Roman army in 69 BCE, earning the commander Metellus the agnomen "Creticus".
+After a ferocious three-year campaign, Crete was conquered by the Roman army in 69 BC, earning the commander Metellus the agnomen "Creticus".
 At the archaeological sites, there seems to be little evidence of widespread damage associated with the transfer to Roman power: a single palatial house complex seems to have been razed.
 Gortyn seems to have been pro-Roman and was rewarded by being made the capital of the joint Roman province of Crete and Cyrenaica.